Dogs are chewers by nature!

 If you suspect your dog's tree chewing could be the result of stress due to boredom or anxiety, try increasing the amount of daily exercise he gets, and try to spend more quality time together.
 Adequate physical and mental stimulation could help lower your dog's stress level and keep him from feeling the impulse to chew.

 Pica is a condition that drives affected individuals to eat nonfood items.
 In many instances, it is a compulsive destructive behavior problem that can lead to serious health problems for your dog.
-Stress, boredom, depression, lack of exercise, and lack of socialization can cause pica to develop, but the condition can also also develop from medical conditions including: nutritional deficiencies, immune mediated hemolytic anemia (IMHA), iron deficiency anemia, intestinal parasites, tumors, hyperthyroidism, and diabetes.
+Stress, boredom, depression, lack of exercise, and lack of socialization can cause pica to develop, but the condition can also develop from medical conditions including: nutritional deficiencies, immune mediated hemolytic anemia (IMHA), iron deficiency anemia, intestinal parasites, tumors, hyperthyroidism, and diabetes.

 Symptoms of pica in dogs include: